-Testing for COVID-19 will be part of our new normal, travelers.
+Testing for COVID-19 will be part of our new normal for the foreseeable future, travelers.

 Countries around the world have implemented testing measures, requiring a negative COVID-19 test result shortly before departing for your trip or upon arrival.
 Even here in the U.S., several states like Alaska, Vermont, and Maine require negative test results to enter.